2004Scape/Server/README.md

 ## Running the server for the first time

-This may take a few minutes, BZip2 is slow to compress.
+This may take a few minutes to parse all the text files and turn them into their encoded versions.
 This only needs to be ran once.

 ```sh
 cp .env.example .env